Killarney Provincial Park: Bell Lake to David Lake Loop (3 days / 20 km)

 Once we got to where we thought the final two campsites were located, we spent a decent portion of time trying to find them.
 Since we couldn’t quite determine exactly where they were, we decided it was best to head back to one of the open sites we had seen on the way in.

-Editor’s Note: Killarney changed its campsite numbers this year and we will have the updated numbers shortly!
+Editor’s Note: Killarney changed its campsite numbers this year.
+The numbers above reflect the NEW campsite numbers.

 As the evening rolled on, an intriguing fog came over the water, allowing for a mysterious feel and an awesome experience.
 Our camera couldn’t capture the true perspective, but that can be said for just about any photo we took on the trip.